Promoting young talent for schoolchildren

 Nationwide Future Day for Girls and Boys

-On the occasion of the Future Day on April 28, 2022, Leibniz-IWT participates in the online program of the Girls'Day of the Federal Ministry of Research and Education.
-On this day, a total of 30 schoolgirls from 5th grade onwards will have the opportunity to learn about various topics in materials science at four research institutions.
-In the IWT's online contribution, they gain exciting insights into additive manufacturing.
+On the occasion of the Future Day, the Leibniz-IWT participates in the program of the Girls'Day of the Federal Ministry of Research and Education.
+On this day, students from 5th grade onwards will have the opportunity to learn about various topics in materials science at four research institutions.

-Leibniz-IWT is participating in Girls' Day at the University of Bremen on April 28, offering first insights into materials research in an afternoon program on site.
+Leibniz-IWT is participating in Girls' Day at the University of Bremen, offering first insights into materials research.
 In their own small experiment, the girls explore various material properties and what lies behind them.

 School in colored states